-An annular eclipse of the Sun occurs on Wednesday 2 October, 2024 UT, lasting from 15:42–21:46 UT.
-A small annular eclipse will cover only 93% of the Sun in a very broad path, 266 km wide at maximum, and will last 7 minutes and 25 seconds.
-It will be visible across the Pacific, in Easter Island, and the southern tip of South America, just missing the Falkland Islands.
-The partial eclipse will be visible across the Pacific and in southern South America.
+An annular eclipse of the Sun occurred on Wednesday 2 October, 2024 UT, lasting from 15:42–21:46 UT.
+A small annular eclipse covered only 93% of the Sun in a very broad path, 266 km wide at maximum, and lasted 7 minutes and 25 seconds.
+It was visible across the Pacific, in Easter Island, and the southern tip of South America, just missing the Falkland Islands.
+The partial eclipse was visible across the Pacific and in southern South America.

 The timings of the phases of the overall eclipse worldwide are as follows.
-In any particular place it will be seen for a significantly shorter duration as the shadow moves across the Earth:
+In any particular place it would have been seen for a significantly shorter duration as the shadow moved across the Earth:

 Maximum eclipse: 18:44:51 UT

-During this eclipse the Sun will be 0.533° in apparent diameter, around average.
-The Moon will be at apogee, making it very small.
-At maximum eclipse it will be 0.497° in apparent diameter, which is 6.4% smaller than average; this is not large enough to cover the Sun, which is why this is an annular eclipse.
+During this eclipse the Sun was 0.533° in apparent diameter, around average.
+The Moon was at apogee, making it very small.
+At maximum eclipse it was 0.497° in apparent diameter, which is 6.4% smaller than average; this was not large enough to cover the Sun, which is why this was an annular eclipse.
 The statistics page has information on the ranges of the sizes of the Sun and Moon, and the Moon data page displays detailed information on the Moon's key dates.

 Interactive Map

 This map shows the visibility of the eclipse.
-The shaded area will see the annular solar eclipse; however, near the edges of this area, the eclipse will be very short.
-The bold line shows the centre of the path, where the eclipse will last longest, so this is where you want to be if possible.
+The shaded area saw the annular solar eclipse; however, near the edges of this area, the eclipse was very short.
+The bold line shows the centre of the path, where the eclipse lasted longest.

 Use the zoom controls to zoom in and out; hover your mouse over any point on the centreline to see the time and duration of the eclipse at that point.
 You can pan and zoom the map to see detail for any part of the eclipse path.